How to Maintain Building Access Safety Without Compromising Building Aesthetics

 Used when other controls cannot be implemented.

 While guardrails are typically the safest option, they may not always be the most appropriate choice for every building.
-In locations where maintenance access is rare, systems such as static lines or removable anchor points can be a more suitable solution.

 Design Strategies That Preserve Building Aesthetics